Hypno Carlito: Early life

 Robert Roger Amparan was born on May 21, 1989, in Chicago, Illinois.

 Career

-Hypno Carlito released his first single, Forever, featuring Lil Varney with accompanying music video in 2015.
+Hypno Carlito released his first single, "Forever", featuring Lil Varney along with its accompanying music video in 2015.
 Later in 2015, Carlito was signed to fellow Chicago rapper Lil Durk's record label, Only the Family.
-In 2017, he was featured on Lil Durk and YFN Lucci's single, Watch Out.
+In 2017, he was featured on Lil Durk and YFN Lucci's single, "Watch Out".
 Later in 2017, he received local attention for his critically acclaimed mixtape Sorry 4 The Hate.
 In early 2019, he again received local attention for his mixtape Never Cared featuring Lil Durk.
 Following the release of Never Cared, Hypno Carlito released Good Karma in December 2019.